marinakiseleva/thex_model/README.md

 ```

-3. After installation, ensure that virtualenv has  been activated ((thex_env) should be prepended to your shell prompt) and the structure of the project looks like this:
+3. The install script sets up a virtual environment.
+After the script finishes, ensure that virtualenv has  been activated ((thex_env) should be prepended to your shell prompt) and the structure of the project looks like this:
 ```
 thex_project
 └───thex_code